auth0/docs/articles/quickstart/spa/angular/01-login.md

 ```

 :::panel Checkpoint
 Add the `AuthButtonComponent` component to your application.
-When you click it, verify that your Angular application redirects you to the [Auth0 Universal Login](https://auth0.com/universal-login) page and that you can now log in or sign up using a username and password or a social provider.
+When you click it, verify that your Angular application redirects you to the <a href="https://auth0.com/universal-login" target="_blank">Auth0 Universal Login</a> page and that you can now log in or sign up using a username and password or a social provider.

 Once that's complete, verify that Auth0 redirects back to your application's homepage.
 :::